Column: NFL shamelessly commandeers Kaepernick’s cause

 Spurred by the death of his cousin, Bolden helped launch The Players Coalition.

 “There’s just some things that are bigger than football,” he says in the ad.
-“I felt like starting The Players Coalition and effecting chance in this country was one of those things.”
+“I felt like starting The Players Coalition and effecting change in this country was one of those things.”

 Indeed, Boldin’s group is doing some good work.
 But his efforts will always be shadowed by the decision to align with the NFL, which was all too happy to contribute a few million dollars from its billions in revenues to make the Kaepernick issue go away.